baxpr/dwipre-PNC/README.md

 2. The scaled images are combined into a single series.

-3. A mean b=0 image for the entire combined series is computed, and BET used to compute a brain mask from it.
+3. A mean b=0 image for the combined series is computed, and BET is used to compute a brain mask from it.

 4. Eddy is run on the combined series, using the mask from the previous step.